Franco De Vita

-Franco Atilio De Vita De Vito (born January 23, 1954, in Caracas, Venezuela) is a Venezuelan Latin Grammy award-winning singer-songwriter.
+Franco Atilio De Vita De Vito (born January 23, 1954) is a Venezuelan Latin Grammy award-winning singer-songwriter.
 His first album as a solo artist garnered three Spanish-language hits in Venezuela.
 He signed with the CBS Records label in 1989, and in 1990, his album Extranjero had a song that reached No. 1 on the United States Latin charts and won an MTV Video Music Award.
 His 2004 album Stop reached the Top 10 throughout Latin America and on the United States Latin charts.
 In the United States alone, he has scored more than two dozen hits on the Billboard charts.

 Career

 1980s

-One of four children born in Venezuela to Italian immigrants, De Vita returned to Rome, Italy with his family when he was 3.
+De Vita was born in Caracas, Venezuela, one of four children born in Venezuela to Italian immigrants, De Vita returned to Rome, Italy with his family when he was three years old.
 The family moved back to Venezuela when De Vita was 13.
 Due to his upbringing in Rome, Italy, De Vita learned Italian as his first language and did not learn Spanish until he returned to Venezuela at age 13.
 He later studied piano at the university level.
 In 1982, De Vita formed the group Icaro, which released one self-titled album in his homeland.
 Two years later, he released his first disc as a solo artist, simply titled Franco De Vita (1984).
 The album spun off three Spanish-language hits: "Somos Tres", "No Hay Cielo", and "Un Buen Perdedor".
 His 1986 in album Fantasía produced several more hits, including the title song and "Aquí Estás Otra Vez".
 "Sólo Importas Tú", taken from the album, was used as the theme song to the Spanish-language soap opera La Dama De Rosa.
 He appeared in the end credits of every episode, performing the song at the piano.

 Seeking wider international exposure, De Vita moved to the CBS Records label for the 1988 album Al Norte del Sur.
 The album showed his socially conscious, adult-oriented pop, particularly through the tunes "Te Amo" and "Louis".
 The latter song, about a daydreaming cabbie who idolizes The Beatles, was promoted with a music video considered quite advanced for its time.
 De Vita's 1990 album Extranjero featured the song "No Basta", which spent four weeks at No. 1 on the United States Latin charts and won an MTV Video Music Award.